slowwavesleep/NeuralMachineTranslation/README.md

 [here](colab_train.ipynb)).

-In any case, first you'll nedd to use the following commands:
+In any case, first you'll need to use the following commands:

 ```
 git clone https://github.com/slowwavesleep/NeuralMachineTranslation.git